tmurakami/mockito4k/README.md

 }
 ```

-And then, add this library and mockito-core as 'testCompile' dependency.
+And then, add this library and mockito-core as `testCompile` dependency.
 ```groovy
 dependencies {
     testCompile 'com.github.tmurakami:mockito4k:x.y.z'